What tools are needed to build a boat?

 A level is essential when setting up a boatbuilding frame and for making sure that your pieces are level, particularly when epoxy is setting.
 When you get your level check that it is accurate by reversing the level and measuring the same spot with the level facing the other way.
 If it's different, your level is lying to you.

 A carpenter's bevel is very useful if you need to measure angles and reproduce them.
+Not absolutely necessary but I use mine often enough that I would miss it if it was not there.

 A compass is a great tool to have around if you need to quickly measure and reproduce a distance.
 Useful to draw circles too.
+If you are working from plans then essential, if you have a kit then not.

 Cutting and Shaping Tools